Frequently asked questions

 What are my chances of being accepted into the PSI program?

 We are unable to tell you via email what your chances are of being accepted into the PSI program.
 Each year, we receive several hundred applications for approximately 25 available positions.
-Some offers will be made in November, and some early applicants will be reconsidered at the final deadline.
+Some offers will be made in December or early January, and some early applicants will be reconsidered at the final deadline.

 What courses should I have for PSI?